Generic selectors

 In the UK, qualifications follow a clear level-based framework—from Entry Level (basic skills) to Level 8 (doctorates).
 But if terms like “Level 2” or “Level 6” sound confusing, you’re not alone.

-Whether you are aiming for a promotion, changing careers, or returning to learning, knowing how these levels compare (e.g., to GCSE, A-levels, or degrees) can save you time, money, and effort.
-This guide breaks it down simply, so you can pick the right course, meet job or compliance requirements, and move forward with confidence.
+Whether aiming for a promotion, changing careers, or returning to learning, knowing how these levels compare (e.g., to GCSE, A-levels, or degrees) can save you time, money, and effort.
+This guide breaks it down simply, so you can pick the right course, meet job or compliance requirements, and confidently move forward

 Ideal for adult learners, job seekers, or employers planning staff training, this article helps you navigate your next step clearly and quickly.